hashicorp/design-system/website/docs/about/contribution.md

 ---
 title: Contribution
-description: How to collaborate with the Design System team and contribute to the system.
+description: How to collaborate with the Design Systems Team and contribute to the Helios Design System.
 navigation:
   order: 104
 ---

 !!!
 Info

-We are currently only accepting collaborations from HashiCorp employees.
-Resources and links on this page may only be available to HashiCorp employees.
+We’re currently accepting collaborations only from HashiCorp employees.
+Some resources and links on this page are only available to HashiCorp employees.

 !!!